aflemm/andrew-website/content/blog/2021/2021-12-16 - Excellent But Limited Skillset.md

 type: "post"
 draft: false
 ---
-Listening to [Vulcan Hello](https://www.theincomparable.com/vulcanhello/) recently, Scott said something that my brain found very sticky while discussing why a ninja-nun character went on a murderous robbery spree:
+Listening to [Vulcan Hello](https://www.theincomparable.com/vulcanhello/) recently, Scott said something that my brain found very sticky while discussing why a ninja-nun character (on Star Trek) went on a murderous robbery spree:

 >She had to take her excellent but limited skillset and apply it to this problem